SuchitReddi/coursera-dl/README.md

     --subtitle-language <en,fr>
     --download-quizzes
 ```
-Without cauth, you can't run the script successfully.\
+Without cauth, you can't run the script successfully.
-To get cauth, login to coursera, then click on the lock symbol to the left of you address bar.\
+To get cauth, login to coursera, then click on the lock symbol to the left of you address bar.
 There, click on cookies, then coursera.org/Cookies/CAUTH.
-After clicking CAUTH, you can see the content field.\
+After clicking CAUTH, you can see the content field.
-Click on it and then use Ctrl+A to select the complete content.\
+Click on it and then use Ctrl+A to select the complete content.
 If you don't use select all, you may end up copying just a little bit of it.
 Paste this in the --cauth field.

+The basic command to download the course is `coursera-dl <course name>`

+The course name must be exactly this part of the coursera url, `https://in.coursera.org/learn/<course name>/home/week/1`

 - [Coursera Downloader](#coursera-downloader)
 - [Introduction](#introduction)